 Our initiatives going forward will be based on these three pillars.
-This year the various units of the university are implementing the strategic plan, with our Division of Academic Affairs having established a new academic plan based upon the university's strategic plan.
+This year the various units of the university are developing the strategic plan along with updating our campus master plan to support the strategic objectives.

-A key element of the University of Michigan-Flint's recently adopted strategic plan to grow enrollment from 6,500 to 8,000 students is creating a residential option for students.
+A key element of the University of Michigan-Flint's prior strategic plan to grow enrollment from 6,500 to 8,000 students was the creation of a residential option for students.
 Our first student residence hall opened successfully in August 2008 filled to capacity with approximately 300 students.
-Our fall 2009 enrollment increased 7.1% to 7,773 students, confirming that our strategy is working.
+Our fall 2010 enrollment of more than 8,100 students exceeded our goal, confirming that our strategy was very successful.
+We are now in the process of setting goals for coming years.